 What is Keyword Research?

-• build topical relevance and authority, and get keyword difficulty and relative difficulty for your domain.
+build topical relevance and authority, and get your domain's keyword and relative difficulty.

 How to create a query